 If you’re new to owning reptiles, there are a few things you’ll want to know in order to create the right living environment for your new pet.
 Reptiles can be tricky creatures to keep in captivity, so it’s important to get it right.
 Too often people get them without knowing anything about their new pet and the poor animal ends up dying.
 If you want your reptile to actually thrive, then consider these 5 tips for creating the right home for your reptile.

 Temperature is everything when it comes to successfully keeping reptiles.
 Most cold-blooded creatures need temperatures somewhere between 80° and 88ºF.
 Depending on the species, the temperature best suited for them could range between 2-4 degrees.
 Don’t try and wing it.
 Do your homework on your particular pet.
 If you need to, there are time-controlled programmable thermostats that change from day to night.
 These can help keep your pets healthy.
-Make sure and have the proper equipment for controlling temperature and humidity levels.
+Make sure and have the proper equipment for controlling temperature, UV rays and humidity levels.

 2. Reptile Cages